jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 [Repealed]

 ### 18 Further provisions applying to Panel
-The provisions set out in the Schedule apply in respect of the Panel.
+The provisions set out in Schedule 1 apply in respect of the Panel.

 ## Part 2 — Takeovers code